alvin-chan/bdt_django_front_end_postgres_mkdocs/docs/forecasting.md

 * `forecast_timestamp` - This is the timestamp associated with the beginning of the forecast period - for a daily forecast, this is 12am of each day!
 * `predicted_demand_units` - The "central estimate" of the forecast demand for this period - this number is NOT optimised to maximise your revenue or profit.
-* `optimised_demand_units` - The "optimal estimate" of the forecast demand for this period - this number IS NOT optimised to maximise your revenue or profit, depending on the option you picked in the request.
+* `optimised_demand_units` - The "optimal estimate" of the forecast demand for this period - this number IS optimised to maximise your revenue or profit, depending on the option you picked in the request.

---
+#### Visualizing Results

+The [Forecasting Example](https://nbviewer.jupyter.org/github/alvin-chan/bdt_django_front_end_postgres_mkdocs/blob/master/forecast_example_1.ipynb?flush_cache=true) jupyter notebook provides a worked example for displaying this data using python